judithmichael/judithmichael.github.io/_pages/academic_service.md

 Moreover, I have reviewed for the following journals:

+- Transactions on Software Engineering (TOSEM)
+- Software and Systems Modeling (SoSyM)
+- Software: Practice and Experience
 - [Enterprise Modelling and Information Systems Architectures - International Journal of Conceptual Modeling (EMISAJ)](https://www.emisa-journal.org/),
 - Business & Information Systems Engineering (BISE),
-- Software: Practice and Experience,
-- Software and Systems Modeling (SoSyM).
+- Data and Knowledge Engineering (DKE).

 Regarding academic self-administration at the Alpen-Adria-Universität Klagenfurt I was, e.g., a member of the Senate, of the Committee of Continuing Education, of the Curricular Commissions Doctorate,